Plus-1000/Point-cloud-interpolation/README.md

 &nbsp;<br>

 ## 2, About the points which will be projected onto pt_cloud "face"
-Red color points are on the convex side, yellow point are ont the concave side.
+Red color points are on the convex side, yellow points are on the concave side.

 <p align="center">
 <img src=https://github.com/Plus-1000/Point-cloud-interpolation/blob/main/pic/p2.jpg width="600" >